bplaat/ccontinue/README.md

 };
 ```

-This will inturn generated the following methods for us:
+This will in turn generated the following methods for us:
 ```cpp
 class Person {
     // ...